tdebarochez/lepote/README.md

 Check out source with

     $ git clone git://github.com/tdebarochez/lepote.git
-    $ git submodule init
-    $ git submodule update

 Usage
 -----

     $ node lepote.js

-You can put your events directly in the `plugins/` subdirectory and look at usage in the test.js example or look at the [Plugins section](http://88.191.75.75/doc-lepote/plugins/index.html) in documentation.
+You can put your events directly in the `plugins/` subdirectory and look at usage in the test.js example or look at the [Plugins section](http://tdebarochez.github.com/lepote/plugins/) in documentation.

 Documentation
 -------------

-Take a look at `doc/` directory or read [online doc](http://88.191.75.75/doc-lepote/index.html)
+Take a look at [online doc](http://tdebarochez.github.com/lepote/)

 License
 -------